top of page

 • Laboratory workers handling the virus

-Not currently recommended for those aged 60 or over in the UK due to ongoing MHRA review.
+Currently, it is not recommended for those aged 60 or over in the UK due to the ongoing MHRA review.

 Common Side Effects